 • Scrape the bottom and sides of the mixing bowl frequently during the mixing process.
 This will minimize the time you need to spend beating to get a smooth batter, and consequently, not activating the gluten any more than necessary.

-• PRO-Tip: I like using a kitchen scale to make sure both layers have approximately the same amount of batter.
+• PRO-Tip: I like using a (affiliate link) kitchen scale to make sure both layers have approximately the same amount of batter.
 You can certainly eyeball it pretty accurately.
-A sliced cake looks best when the layers are the same depth.
+Slices of layer cake look best when the layers are the same depth.

 Slice of Classic White Layer Cake with White Chocolate Swiss Meringue Buttercream on a white dessert plate